NotCleo/NotCleo/README.md

 Pro tip : Whenever you wanna name any product / tool / whatever just come over here - https://greekgodsandgoddesses.net/goddesses/ (i have dibs on Clio and Artemis and Iris!!!)

+Not so Pro tip : Whenever you wanna find a good research paper, google scholar is the go to site to begin the search!!
 - To launch Ltspice; wine ~/.wine/drive_c/Program\ Files\ (x86)/LTC/LTspiceIV/scad3.exe

 Some tools/websites that I liked are: